You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 Workbooks As Bonus Course Content

-Workbooks help you reach your goals by helping you with page by page steps.
+Workbooks help you reach your goals by helping you with page-by-page steps.
 Workbooks are like lots of little templates and instructional checklists put together.

 Examples: